nautobot/nautobot-app-bgp-models/README.md

 # Nautobot BGP Models Plugin

 A plugin for [Nautobot](https://github.com/nautobot/nautobot) to extend the core models with BGP specific models.
+All types of BGP sessions can be model and managed, whether or not the endpoint is present in Nautobot.

-> Initial development of this plugin was sponsored by Riot Games, Inc.
+> The initial development of this plugin was sponsored by Riot Games, Inc.

 ## Data Models